Cheap Golf in Scottsdale: 10 Affordable Courses Under $100

 Peak Season (January-March)

 Focus on weekday twilight at municipal courses.
-Target: Papago, Continental, Paradise Valley for $40-$55 rounds.
+Target Papago, Continental, and Paradise Valley for $40-$55 rounds.

 Shoulder Season (April-May, October-November)

-Sweet spot for cheap golf in Scottsdale.
+The sweet spot for affordable Scottsdale golf.
 Temperatures moderate while prices drop.
-Target: McCormick Ranch, Starfire, Orange Tree for $50-$70 rounds.
+Target McCormick Ranch, Starfire, and Orange Tree for $50-$70 rounds.

 Summer (June-September)

-All courses become affordable.
-Early morning (6-7:30 AM) tee times at any course on our list stay under $60, often under $40.
-This is when you can play higher-end tracks like Gainey Ranch and Talking Stick North for budget prices.
+Everything becomes affordable.
+Early morning tee times (6-7:30 AM) at any course on this list stay under $60, often under $40.
+This is when you can play Gainey Ranch and Talking Stick North for budget prices.

-Rates begin climbing but haven't hit peak.
-Book twilight rounds at premium courses in our list before holiday visitors arrive.
+Rates start climbing but haven't hit peak.
+Book twilight rounds at premium courses on this list before holiday visitors arrive.

 Frequently Asked Questions